DevMountain/Continuum/README.md

 > A Container View defines a region within a view controller's view subgraph that can include a child view controller.
 Create an embed segue from the container view to the child view controller in the storyboard.

 1. Open `Main.storyboard` to your Add Post scene.
-2. Add a new section to the static table view to build the Container View to embed the child view controller.
-3. Search for Container View in the Object Library and add it to the newly created table view cell.
+2. Search for Container View in the Object Library and add it to the cell in your table view that contains the imageView and 'Select Photo' button.
 	* note: The Container View object will come with a view controller scene.
 You can use the included scene, or replace it with another scene.
 For now, use the included scene.
-4. Set up constraints so that the Container View fills the entire cell.
+3. Set up constraints so that the Container View fills the entire cell.
-5. Move or copy the Image View and 'Select Photo' button to the container view controller.
+4. Move or copy the Image View and 'Select Photo' button to the container view controller.
+5. Be sure to constrain the imageView and 'Select Photo' button to fill the container view.
 6. Create a new `PhotoSelectorViewController` file as a subclass of `UIViewController` and assign the class to the new embedded scene in Interface Builder.
 7. Create the necessary IBOutlets and IBActions, and migrate your Photo Picker code from the Add Post view controller class.
 Delete the old code from the Add Post view controller class.
 Check for any broken or duplicate outlets in your Interface Builder scenes.
+8. Our `PhotoSelectorViewController` will also need a viewDidDisappear function.
+Migrate code from our `AddPostTableViewController` that references our 'Select Button' and imageView over to our `PhotoSelectorViewController` (resetting the caption textfield will still need to remain in our `AddPostTableViewController`'s viewDidDisappear )
+    *note: you will have errors on your `AddPostTableViewController` page since you are referencing outlets that no longer exist.
+We will fix these errors soon.
+Feel free to ignore those for now or comment out the code for the time being

 You now have a container view which can be referenced and reused throughout your app.
 In this version of the app, we will only use the scene once, but the principle remains.

 #### Child View Controller Delegate
+*In this section:*
-Your child view controller needs a way to communicate events to it's parent view controller.
+*Your child view controller needs a way to communicate events to it's parent view controller.
 This is most commonly done through delegation.
-Define a child view controller delegate, adopt it in the parent view controller, and set up the relationship via the embed segue.
+Define a child view controller delegate, adopt it in the parent view controller, and set up the relationship via the embed segue.*

 1. Define a new `PhotoSelectorViewControllerDelegate` protocol in the `PhotoSelectorViewController` file with a required `photoSelectorViewControllerSelected(image: UIImage)` function that takes a `UIImage` parameter to pass the image that was selected.
 	* note: This function will tell the assigned delegate (the parent view controller, in this example) what image the user selected.
 2. Add a weak optional delegate property to the `PhotoSelectorViewController`.
 3. Call the delegate function in the `didFinishPickingMediaWithInfo` function, passing the selected media to the delegate.
+4. In the `AddPostTableViewController`, create a new property called `selectedImage` of type optional `UIImage`
-4. Adopt the `PhotoSelectViewControllerDelegate` protocol in the `AddPostTableViewController`, implement the `photoSelectViewControllerSelectedImage` function to capture a reference to the selected image.
+5. Adopt the `PhotoSelectViewControllerDelegate` protocol in the `AddPostTableViewController` and implement the `photoSelectViewControllerSelectedImage` function to assign the selected image to the newly created `selectedImage` property.
-	* note: In the `AddPostTableViewController` scene, you will use that captured reference to create a new post.
+6. In the `AddPostTableViewController` scene, clean up any errors you have by using `selectedImage` to create a new post.

 Note the use of the delegate pattern.
 You have encapsulated the Photo Selection workflow in one class, but by implementing the delegate pattern,  each parent view controller can implement its own response to when a photo was selected.